s-rathyen/s-rathyen.github.io/essays/smart-questions.md

 ### Ground Rules
 According to Eric Raymond's "How to ask questions the smart way," some of the qualifications of a smart question include:
 * Aim your question to the right audience.
 Don't, for example, post a programming question on a vacuum repair forum.
-* Don't insult and waste people's time by not doing your research.
-To avoid the notorious RTFM (Read the Manual) and STFW (Search the Web) answers, make sure you go through those preliminary measures -- and maybe you'll be able to solve the issue yourself along the way.
+* Don't waste people's time.
+Do your research.
+To avoid the notorious RTFM (Read the Manual) and STFW (Search the Web) answers, make sure you go ahead and read the manual, or search the web, whichever applies to you.
+You might even find that you'll solve the problem on your own in the process.
-* Be precise about the problem.
-You should provide all the details necessary, including but not limited to symptoms, the environment in which it occurs, the research you did to understand what went wrong, and the diagnostics you did to try to solve the problem.
+* Be precise about your problem.
+You should provide all the details necessary, including but not limited to symptoms, the environment in which the problem occurs, the research you did to understand what went wrong, and the steps you took to try and solve the problem.

-If you've successfully completed all these steps, you can go ahead and ask your question.
-You should be explicit in asking questions, and make sure it's not just your question that is clear and smart, but if you're posting a question on a forum, your heading should be equally clear and informative to attract the most attention you can.
+If you've successfully completed all these steps, you can go ahead and ask your smart question.
+When dealing with online forums, the heading for your question should be equally smart and informative.
+You want to grab the attention of those code-wizards who might be lurking.
 If you've done enough leg work, people will be more likely to answer your question.

 ---

 ## Learn By Anti-Example
-Let's start off the journey through honing our smart question meter by looking at a not-so-smart question.
+Let's start off by honing our smart question radar by first looking at a "not-so-smart" question.
 I've found this anti example on Stack Overflow:
 #### <b>Title:</b> How To Add Transition Duration To A Dropdown Css Menu?
 <blockquote>
   I just wanted to know if it is possible to add a transition duration to a dropdown menu.
 I have been looking for an answer online for a while but all I could find is some bootstrap and javascript codes in order to execute this feature.